TruClient/UISamples/README.md

 This repo holds TruClient scripts created as examples of how to create scripts on real apps.

-Scripts are in various folders, each for each [UI feature/capability](Features.md).
+Scripts are in various folders, one folder for each [UI feature/capability](Features.md).

 Apps being tested by scripts are of two types: